nusco/narjillos/backlog.md

     "smart" species.
 It's also a precondition for Predators.

     I didn't decide how to do this yet.
 It may be weights-based.

+    Problem: what happens if narjillos keep hitting the edges while escaping something?
+    Maybe build in edge-avoiding istinct?

 * Species identification
   Probably based on DNA SimHashes?
 Or fibers?